frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/complaint_and_diagnosis.md

 # Complaint and Diagnosis

 To ease out the data entry while recording the Patient Encounter, ERPNext Healthcare allows you to save every Complaint / Diagnosis data you enter as a Master, from the Patient Encounter screen itself.
-This way, the database keeps building a list of all complaints and diagnosis you entered.
+This way, the database keeps building a list of all complaints and diagnoses you entered.
 This is done for better analytics and reporting.

 You can also configure the masters manually by going to,